Jcharis/HealthIndeX/README.md

 # HealthIndeX
-Healthindex a module for calculating health and medical indices
+HealthindeX is a module for calculating health and medical indices

 	Body Mass Index (BMI)
 	Body Build Index (BBI)